 Music radio is enjoyable, fun, and we welcome expressions of interest.

 Initial contact should be made by phone to Malcolm Finlayson, Managing Director, Radio North Angus Ltd, 01241 871446, or e-mail: firstname.lastname@example.org

 To accommodate the project, the Brechin and Montrose transmitters were transferred to Brechin Community Campus and Montrose Academy respectively, and the Montrose studio transferred to the Academy.
 A new studio was created in Carnoustie High School, and accommodation has been allocated for a studio within Brechin High which awaits funding.

-A transmitter opened at Monifieth High on 1 February 2019.
+A restricted service transmitter opened at Monifieth High on 1 February 2019.

 We are grateful to Margo Williamson, Chief Executive, Pauline Stephen, Head of Secondary Schools and Learning, Barry Ormond, IT Department, and Head Teachers Archie Bathgate (Brechin), Donald Currie (Carnoustie), M C McInally (Monifieth), Malcolm Smart (Montrose), and former Head Teacher Fraser Booth (Carnoustie), for their assistance, in this respect.